StackExchange/blackbox/README.md

 You should only see `foo.txt.gpg` as `foo.txt` should be gone.

 The next step is to commit `foo.txt.gpg` and make sure another user can check out, view, and change the contents of the file.
 That is left as an exercise for the reader.
-If you are feel like taking a risk, don't commit `foo.txt.gpg` and delete it instead.
+If you feel like taking a risk, don't commit `foo.txt.gpg` and delete it instead.

 Set up automated users or "role accounts"
 =========================================